Truelove Tours has been supported using public funding by the National

 WARNING: MAY CONTAIN TRACES OF CARD TRICKS

-“The Cabinet of Leopold Thorn” will continue to be available for booking for small / medium scale venues throughout 2015.
-For more information about this and other projects please check out our Bookings pages.
+“The Cabinet of Leopold Thorn” will again be available for booking for small / medium scale venues from Spring 2022.

-Or see the full array of clips on our YouTube Channel
+You can also see an array of clips on our YouTube Channel

 Truelove Tours beguiling one man play received its World Premiere at Colchester Arts Centre in 2011.